gonblas/deepread/backend/readme.md

 This approach makes the system highly extensible.
 To add a new question type, one only needs to create its DTO and Entity classes and a new `TypedQuestionMapper` implementation, without modifying any existing mapping code.

+#### How to Add a New Question

+1. **Add the entity** for the new question type.
+2. **Add the enum type** for this entity.
+If needed, also create any additional helper entities.
+3. **Add the DTOs** for both question and answer.
+If new entities were added in step 2, create any extra DTOs required for them.

 ### Quiz Versioning for Historical Integrity

 To ensure that user quiz attempts remain accurate over time, the application implements a transparent versioning system for quizzes.